throuz/binance-heikin-ashi-backtest/README.md

 ## Explanation of result

+---

 Running Period: 1474 -> _Running period_

+--- Hold Results ---------------------------

-Hold PNL Percentage: 58.08% -> _The PNL percentage of just holding at the beginning_
+PNL Percentage: 58.08% -> _The PNL percentage of just holding at the beginning_

-Hold With Leverage PNL Percentage: 731.14% -> _The PNL percentage of just holding with leverage at the beginning_
+With Leverage PNL Percentage: 731.14% -> _The PNL percentage of just holding with leverage at the beginning_

+--- Trade Results --------------------------

-Trade PNL Percentage: 1643.10% -> _The PNL percentage of Heikin-Ashi trading_
+PNL Percentage: 1643.10% -> _The PNL percentage of Heikin-Ashi trading_

-Daily Trade PNL Percentage: 4.76% -> _The PNL percentage of Heikin-Ashi trading daily_
+Daily PNL Percentage: 4.76% -> _The PNL percentage of Heikin-Ashi trading daily_

-Highest Trade PNL Percentage: 3648.25% -> _The highest PNL percentage of Heikin-Ashi trading_
+Highest PNL Percentage: 3648.25% -> _The highest PNL percentage of Heikin-Ashi trading_

-Lowest Trade PNL Percentage: -13.45% -> _The lowest PNL percentage of Heikin-Ashi trading_
+Lowest PNL Percentage: -13.45% -> _The lowest PNL percentage of Heikin-Ashi trading_

 Max Profit Percentage Per Trade: 112.43% -> _The max profit percentage of Heikin-Ashi per trade_